 Christina Johnson - Executive Coach & Psychodynamic Counsellor

-I am a qualified executive coach and NLP practitioner who has worked extensively with individuals and organisations to design tailored initiatives that deliver real results.
+I am a qualified executive coach and counsellor who has worked extensively with individuals and organisations to design tailored initiatives that deliver real results.
 My goal is to work with you to tap into what drives you, support you to identify your aspirations and then figure out what you need to do (or stop doing) to achieve them.
 My work is informed by my extensive commercial experience, my breadth of training, and my ongoing training as a psychodynamic counsellor.
 I am driven by finding ways to support and invigorate people as they work through challenging times, and helping them identify what they really want from life, work and relationships.

 Training, qualifications & experience